jcalixte/rnrps/article/article.md

 ![Demo](./assets/rps-demo.gif)

-First steps is to clone the [repo](https://github.com/jcalixte/rnrps), run the command `yarn`.
+First steps are to clone the [repo](https://github.com/jcalixte/rnrps) and simply run the command `yarn`.

 ### What is CouchDb

-Before getting deep into the app, it seems important to know the techology behind.
+Before getting deep into the app, it seems primordial to know the technology behind.

 #### CouchDb

 CouchDb is a NoSQL database accessible via a RESTFUL API.
-The particularity is that each update of a document (NoSQL data) is a new document linked to its previous versions by a common `_id`.
-Data in CouchDb are immutables.
-So, as in git, a historic tree can be made listing all the modification of a document.
-Each update creates a modification of the property `_rev` like `_rev: 12-ad32d26`, this is the version of the document (`_rev` is for `revision` 🤫).
+The singularity of CouchDb is that data are immutables.
+Each update of a document (NoSQL data) is a new document linked to its previous versions by a common `_id`.
+So, like in git, a historic tree can be made listing all the modification of a document.
+Each update modifies the property `_rev` like `_rev: 12-ad32d26`.
+This is the version of the document (`_rev` is for `revision` 🤫).

 CouchDb masters in database replications.
 As it is possible to know what has been modified by an `_id` and a `_rev` prop, it is easy for a database to know the delta and replicate from another one.
 What is important for us will be the replication of a distant database to a local one.